limine-bootloader/limine/README.md

 The generated bootloader files are going to be in `bin`.

 ### Compiling `limine-install`
+`limine-install` is a tool that installs Limine's stage 1 and 2 to either an MBR or a GPT hard disk device or image.

 To build the `limine-install` program, simply run `make` in the root of the repo.
 This will embed the `limine-hdd.bin` bootloader image from the `bin` directory into `limine-install`, ready to be deployed to a USB/hard drive (or disk image).

-Then use `make install` to install it, optionally specifying a prefix with a `PREFIX=...` option.

-This will install `limine-install` in `bin`, as well as the additional binaries needed for stage 3, CD, and PXE boot in `share`.
+### Installing Limine binaries

-Installing is optional as it can also be used from the `bin` directory of the repository just fine.
+This step is optional as the bootloader binaries can be used from the `bin` directory just fine.
+This step will only install them in a `share` and `bin` directories in the specified `PREFIX` (default is `/usr/local`).

+Use `make install` to install Limine binaries, optionally specifying a prefix with a `PREFIX=...` option.

 ## How to use